DanNguyen0117/Python-Automatic-Attendence-Form/README.md

 # Python-Automatic-Attendence-Form
-This was a very specific-use automated task for filling in Google Forms information for school attendance.
+Python program that automated filling in Google Forms information for school attendance.
 Uses Python Selenium and Google Chrome.